superflows-dev/superflows-docs/docs/navigation.md

 ### Step 5 - Setup Search

-Search Input is shown by default and the SfNav component throws a searchClick event after the user types something in the search input field and presses enter.
+Search Input is shown by default and the SfNav supermod throws a searchClick event after the user types something in the search input field and presses enter.
 To handle the searchClick event:

 ```html